 As for various bird species, I’ve already written a tutorial on how to pluck a pheasant.
-These instructions work for all gallinules: pheasants, partridges, turkeys, quail, grouse of all varieties — and yes, chickens.
-Know that ruffed grouse and quail skin is unusually tender, and that turkey skin is pretty damn tough.
+These instructions work for all gallinaceous birds: pheasants, partridges, turkeys, quail, grouse of all varieties — and yes, chickens.
+Know that ruffed grouse, sharp-tailed grouse and quail skin is unusually tender, and that turkey skin is pretty damn tough.
 Other than that, they’re all pretty much the same.

-Snipe and woodcock should also be dry plucked.
-Snipe are persnickety to pluck (say that five times fast!) but woodcock are nearly as easy as doves and pigeons.
+Woodcock should also be dry plucked.
+Snipe are persnickety to pluck (say that five times fast!), and I often wax them like ducks, but woodcock are nearly as easy as doves and pigeons.

 Wet-plucking is the way to go, only with a twist.
 I pluck all my ducks with the aid of canning wax, or paraffin.
 We go through many blocks of it each year, so stock up.
 The trick is to get a giant pot of water steaming – not boiling – melt wax in it, and dunk your birds.
 Toss the waxed birds in another basin of ice cold water to set the wax, let them cool a bit and pluck away.
 The wax grabs the down and upper feathers, leaving you with a nice clean plucked duck.

 While your pot of water heats up, examine your ducks and geese.
 Chop off badly damaged legs or wings.
 Now rough-pluck your birds.
 Pull out the tail feathers, the big wing feathers (you might need to go one by one with geese), and some of the regular feathers on the body of the bird.
 Be careful when you do this, and anchor the skin of the duck with one hand while you pluck with the other.